zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-09-30-Geoduck_Juvenile_DNA_Extractions.md

 * Added 0.75g of Agarose to 75ml of TAE and heated until clear
 * Added 6µl of Ethidium Bromide to gel
 * Poured gel with 12 upper wells and 8 lower wells
-* Added 6µl of 6x loading dye to each sample of 6µl of DNA (6x purple loading dye #B70245 New Endland BioLabs)
+* Once gel was set, Added 6µl of 6x loading dye to each sample of 6µl of DNA (6x purple loading dye #B70245 New Endland BioLabs)
 * Added 5µl of the sample-loading dye mix to each well
 * Ran gel at 100v for 45 minutes